Powering emerging economies reliably, efficiently and sustainably.

 Bassel currently serves as Head of IFC Middle East and North Africa Fund at IFC Asset Management Company, LLC.
 He also served as the Chief Executive Officer of Bank Audi Syria SA and served as its Deputy Chairman and General Manager.
 Bassel was a Director of Bank Audi Syria SA until 2018.
 He is also employed at IFC Asset Management Company, LLC.
 He spent 14 years with and was in charge of a number of direct investments in the Mashreq and GCC sub-regions.
 Bassel holds an MBA in International Finance and a BBA in Business Computer Information Systems from the University of North Texas and is an alumnus of the Harvard Business School.

 As the Chief Executive Officer of Yellow Door Energy, Jeremy is leading the expansion of the distributed solar industry in the MENA region.
-He co-founded Yellow Door Energy with Adenium, where he previously acted as COO and helped build the region’s most successful renewable energy investor, deploying over $250 million in solar.
-Most recently, Jeremy and his team raised $65 million in Series A financing from global investors such as IFC, Mitsui, Equinor, APICORP and Adenium.
+He co-founded Yellow Door Energy with Adenium, where he previously acted as COO and helped build one of the region’s most successful renewable energy investors, deploying over $250 million in solar.
+Most recently, Jeremy and his team raised $65 million in Series A financing from global investors such as IFC, Mitsui, Equinor, and APICORP.

 Mounir Kuzbari is the Managing Director, Member of the Board and Shareholder of Novus Aviation Capital, a resilient and growing aviation financing platform and a pioneer in aircraft leasing.
 In his current role, he heads the group’s Dubai operations and oversees its financing and debt capital activities including Novus’ mezzanine debt platforms.
 As part of the Novus senior executive team, Mounir is also responsible for the group’s strategy in building a robust structure, which has generated sustained success over two decades and established a strong foundation for future growth.
 Mounir brings to his role a wealth of experience and expertise in originating and arranging structured finance solutions for the aviation industry and in advising airlines and aircraft owners on the selection, purchase, financing, leasing and management of aircraft investments.
 Prior to joining Novus, Mounir served as Senior Vice-President with DVB Bank in New York, managing part of the bank’s portfolio of aviation clients in the Americas.
 He also worked at DVB’s Frankfurt and London offices in various groups including the bank’s risk department and the investment management group.
 While at DVB he led a team advising a group of Middle Eastern investors on developing a business plan, building a capital raising strategy and implementing an aircraft leasing platform.
 He also served on the Investment Committee of Aviateur Capital, a mezzanine debt vehicle partially backed by Airbus.
-Mounir is also one of the Co-Founders and Director of Adenium Energy Capital, a global developer and investor in the clean energy space, and Yellow Door Energy, a startup providing solar leasing solutions.
 Mounir is a former Board Member of the Clean Energy Business Council.
 Mounir is an active member of the Young President’s Organization (YPO) and the International Society of Transport Aircraft Trading (ISTAT).
 He holds a Bachelor’s Degree in Finance and Economics from the American University of Beirut (AUB) and completed an Executive Education Program on Family Business from the Harvard Business School.
 Mounir speaks English, French and Arabic.

 Sevgi Seckiner is currently a Principal Investment Officer in the Manufacturing, Agribusiness and Services department of the International Finance Corporation (IFC), leading the agribusiness, tourism, retail and property sectors in the Middle East and North Africa.
 Mrs. Seckiner joined IFC in 2006 and prior to taking on her current role, she was leading IFC’s power sector investments in Eastern Europe and Central Asia, working in several power and renewable energy transactions in Southern Europe, Caucasus, North Africa and Latin America.
 Mrs. Seckiner has over 20 years of banking experience in debt capital markets, project finance and equity investments, including financing of infrastructure projects in several countries for the past 13 years.

-Wassef co-founded Adenium and is the perfect fit as its CEO with nine years of experience in solar PV.
-He is responsible for running every facet of Adenium Energy Capital’s global business operations.
-Wassef is also driving Adenium’s strategy in building a sustainable renewable energy investment platform that has generated rapid growth since Adenium’s inception in 2010.
-Establishing Adenium’s development arm, Wassef engineered the acquisition of Bright Power, now a market leader in Japan, the MENA and GCC regions, and Africa.
-Wassef also led the establishment of Yellow Door Energy, the leader in distributed solar energy, in the MENA and GCC.
+Wassef has been CEO of a Dubai based private equity investor since 2012.
+In this role Wassef directly supported the founding of Yellow Door Energy.
 He has a wealth of experience and expertise in originating and structuring solar energy solutions for the utility, commercial, industrial and retail industries.
 Wassef has previously served as CEO of the North American and Asian operations of Kazareen Textile Company (KTC), a $70m-turnover enterprise in Egypt.
 Prior to his experience with KTC, Wassef worked at a boutique bank affiliated with UBS in Switzerland, catering to high net worth individuals with AUM of $250m.
 He is also a member of the Young Presidents’ Organization since 2011, and was previously a member of the Entrepreneurs’ Organization from 2007 to 2013.
 Wassef has a degree in Business Administration from the American University of Beirut and an MBA from Queen’s University in Canada.

 Yoshinori is the CEO of Mitsui & Co.
 Middle East and Africa Projects Investment Development Limited (M-MAP).
 He has over twenty-five years of experience in leading and managing infrastructure related transactions and successfully managing power generation assets.
 His experience spans diverse geographies including Japan, China, Middle East, Africa, Brazil and Mexico.
 Yoshinori is currently a board member of eight power companies with a cumulative capacity of more than 8 GW operating across the Middle East and Africa.
 His previous experience includes development and investment of thermal IPPs, hydro power projects as well as renewable energy projects including solar PV and wind projects.
 Yoshinori is an MBA and a mechanical engineer.
 He is an alumnus of Harvard Business School, Waseda University and Nagoya University.